-What is Memory Maker?
+What is Disney Memory Maker?

-Memory Maker is a photo service which enables you to store all photos taken by official Disney photographers, attractions photos and videos, magic shots and character dining photos.
+Disney World memory maker, also known as Disney photopass is a photo service which enables you to store all photos taken by official Disney photographers, attractions photos and videos, magic shots and character dining photos.

 One of the most obvious location is in front of the castle in Magic Kingdom.
 We saw at least three photographers on Main Street in front of the castle.
 You will get different backgrounds and views depending on how many crowds you have behind you and the angle the photographer is using.

 If you ask any of the photographers if they have any magic shots, they may ask you to strike a pose, such as look scared or excited.
-When you check out the photos online you might spot a character coming out of the ground, or you may be holding something that’s not in the photo.
+When you check out the memory maker photos online you might spot a character coming out of the ground, or you may be holding something that’s not in the photo.

 Select rides will take your photo as you are riding.
 Clever Disney technology allows this photo to be synced straight to your Memory Maker via your magic band without you even having to ask.

 At every character meet and greet there will be a Disney photographer.
 They take multiple shots on these occasions and do their best to get the character and family or child in a good shot.

 If you have a Disney Magic Band then each time your photo is taken by a photographer, they scan your Magic Band to sync the photos.
 Sometimes, in group shots such as within Enchanted Tales with Belle, the photographer will hand you a card as you exit that has a code on it.

 Occasionally the technology that syncs the Magic Band to the photographer will fail, and during these occasions the photographer will scan a card with a code on and hand this to you instead.
 This only happened to us once during our holiday.

 Usually the sync process is immediate, however we did notice a delay occasionally when viewing.
 It’s a good idea to look at the end of each day to see the photos you had taken during that day just to check that they are all there.

 Disney provide a contact number to report a missing photo, but it’s a good idea to report it as soon as you notice.
 I have read reports that guests have lost precious pictures of their children when visiting some of the princesses such as Anna and Elsa.

-Can I Edit My Photos?
+Can I Edit My Disney Memory Maker Photos?

-Yes, when you view your photos online before you download them, there are a variety of frames and additions you can add to your photos.
+Yes, when you view memory maker photos online before you download them, there are a variety of frames and additions you can add to your photos.
 I added backgrounds, park icons and the year stamp to quite a few of our photos as it enhances the photos and also adds to the memories of the year of your trip.
 This can also save on costs by buying a Disney frame with the year on.

 You have 45 days from the date your photo was taken to edit or download it before you lose it.
 I found this gave me plenty of time after returning from our holiday to look through the photos and edit the ones I wanted to edit before downloading them all.

-Is Memory Maker Worth the Money?
+Is Disney Memory Maker Worth It?